Alcoholism Dramatically Affects The Family

 - Underage drinking has reached epidemic proportions.

 Yes, we are big believers in the power of taking this proven helpful step towards facing and addressing the problem for more information about how to do an intervention.
-Alcohol abuse is a life-threatening, debilitating problem.
+However, alcohol abuse is a life-threatening, debilitating problem.

 Al-Anon is a support group for people in relationships with addicts or alcoholics.
 Let other people who have been through similar issues and circumstances help you.